For foodies & nightlife

 Bayswater

 Sits along Mountain Highway with emerging cafe scene.
 The cafes scene in Bayswater reflects the suburb’s character — unpretentious and genuine.
-Top picks include The Northern Room and Finn’s, with White Pantry as the budget option.
+Top picks include a local venue and Finn’s, with White Pantry as the budget option.
 Expect to pay $4.00-4.50 for coffee and $18-32 for dinner.
 The suburb is 24-35km from the CBD.

 Clyde North

 Fastest-growing suburb in Victoria 2019-2022 by ABS data.
 The cafes scene in Clyde North reflects the suburb’s character — unpretentious and genuine.
-Top picks include Luna Post and Southern Corner, with Pearl’s as the budget option.
+Top picks include Luna Post and Southern Corner, with a local venue as the budget option.
 Expect to pay $4.00-4.50 for coffee and $18-32 for dinner.
 The suburb is 50km from the CBD.

 Craigieburn